Aanandan-T-Ma/Bingo/README.md

 - To join a room, use the link for that particular room
 - When all players joined and everyone inside the room are ready [denoted by tick marks], click start to start the game
 - The players will be able to play in the order they joined the room
-- The winner(s) will announced once he/she/they fill(s) up a row/column/diagonal in the table
+- The winner(s) will announced once he/she/they fill(s) up a row/column/diagonal in the grid

 >Note: Only JavaScript part is concentrated much, hope you don't mind about the styles😁